byn3/holbertonschool-low_level_programming/0x18-stacks_queues_lifo_fifo/README.md

+ALL code and content is written in my monty repo.
+I am practicing using submodules for this project.
+A link to that repo is included here.

 A
 the end of this project you are expected to be able to explain to anyone, without the help of Google: